 What does it mean when a contractor is bonded?

-When a contractor is bonded in Ottawa, it means they have purchased a surety bond that protects you financially if they fail to complete the work according to your contract or if they don't meet legal obligations.
+When a contractor is bonded in Ottawa, it means they have purchased a surety bond that provides financial protection to homeowners if the contractor fails to complete work as agreed or doesn't meet contract obligations.

-A surety bond is essentially a three-party agreement between the contractor, a bonding company, and you as the homeowner.
-If the contractor fails to fulfill their contractual obligations, abandons the job, or doesn't pay subcontractors or suppliers, you can make a claim against the bond to recover your losses.
+A bond is essentially a three-party agreement between the contractor, a bonding company, and you as the homeowner.
+If the contractor doesn't fulfill their contractual obligations - whether that's completing work, paying subcontractors, or fixing defective work - you can make a claim against the bond to recover your losses.

 How Bonding Works in Ontario